If you’re like us, you’re pretty careful about what you put in your body.

 Simply put, at Kanibi we use full-spectrum CBD oil because there’s evidence that CBD works better in the presence of other cannabinoids like THC.

-A now famous2011 study found that different cannabinoids (like CBD and THC) both complement each other and “may strengthen and broaden clinical applications and improve the therapeutic index of cannabis extracts.”
+A now famous2011 study found that different cannabinoids (like CBD and THC) both compliment each other and “may strengthen and broaden clinical applications and improve the therapeutic index of cannabis extracts.”